 AUSTRALIAN CLIENTS FILING OVERSEAS

-If you are an Australian individual, or a member of a company or organization that wishes to protect their Australian trade mark in an international jurisdiction, then the following information is for you.
+If you are an Australian individual or a member of a company or organisation seeking to protect their Australian trade mark overseas, then the following information on how to register a trade mark internationally is for you.

-There are two ways an owner may file an application to protect their trade mark overseas:
+There are two ways an IP owner may file an application to protect their trade mark overseas:

 The Madrid Protocol

 Australia is party to an international treaty called the Madrid Protocol.
 Filing international trade marks utilising the Madrid system, allows for the filing of trade mark applications in a number of countries in one application.
 Our firm files the application directly, and it is only necessary to engage foreign Associates if an objection is raised in a particular country.
 In that case, we need to engage a foreign firm to enter as your representative in that country and prosecute the application on your behalf.

 It is also possible to make subsequent designations under the Madrid Protocol, if you wish to add countries to the international registration at a later date.